benayda/GettingandCleaningDataproject/README.md

 The script also labels the data set with descriptive variable names.
 Out of the resulting data set, the script creates another independent tidy data set.
 This independent data set contains the average of each variable for each activity and each subject.

+## Steps in run_analysis.R script to transform raw data into tidy data set

 These are the specific steps in run_analysis.R that perform the transformations upon the raw data: